 Legislators are considering sticking out-of-state cyclists and mountain bikers with a $25 fee—and a side of humiliation

-In the wake of the widely publicized near-failure of the country’s tallest earthen dam last month, locals in Oroville, California, are considering a move into “dark tourism.”
+In the wake of the widely publicized near-failure of the country’s tallest earthen dam last month, locals in Oroville, California, are wondering how to leverage the disaster as a tourist attraction

 Don't let rain or snow keep you inside.
 Tips from pros on how to make the most of the wet seasons.